ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

-\textbf{Model Querying. } Model selection and querying is another important element of LLM-CTA.
+\myparagraph{Model Querying.} Model selection and querying is another important element of LLM-CTA.
 The method must correctly submit a query to some large language model(s) chosen in advance, and it must retrieve and process the response.
-This query may be processed on a local machine, or via an API.
-This, too, has not been ablated; while future work may attempt to train a generative large language model from scratch specifically for this task, \cite{korini2023column, kayali2023chorus} use GPT, and only GPT.
-As part of our study, we present ablations on architecture across a range of open-source models, as well as GPT.
-In \Secref{sec:ablations-model-querying}, we ablate the choice of LLM and find that no single model dominates zero-shot performance.
+This query may be processed on a local machine or via an API.
+This, too, has not been ablated in prior work.
+While future work may attempt to train a generative large language model from scratch specifically for this task, \cite{korini2023column, kayali2023chorus} use GPT, and only GPT.
+As part of our study, we present ablations on architectures across a range of open-source models as well as GPT (\Secref{sec:ablations-model-querying}) and find that no model dominates.

-\textbf{Label Remapping} All large language models sometimes produce responses which do not match with any label; $\sigma_L \notin L$.
-Label remapping is a form of error correction which remaps an unbounded LLM output space to a limited set of labels. \cite{kayali2023chorus} use an embedding-based method called anchoring to remap labels, whereas \cite{korini2023column} use a dictionary lookup.
-As the latter approach is not compatible with zero-shot LLM-CTA, we ablate only the former approach, along with two other baselines, and develop CONTAINS+RESAMPLE, an algorithm which outperforms the baselines across model architectures.
+\myparagraph{Label Remapping.} All LLMs sometimes produce responses which do not match with any of the labels provided in the prompt, i.e., $\sigma_L \notin L$.
+Label remapping is a form of error correction which remaps an unbounded LLM output space to a limited set of labels. \citet{kayali2023chorus} use an embedding-based method called anchoring to remap labels, whereas \citet{korini2023column} use a dictionary lookup.
+As the latter approach is not compatible with zero-shot LLM-CTA, we ablate only the former approach, along with two other baselines, and develop CONTAINS+RESAMPLE (\Secref{sec:label-remap}), an algorithm which outperforms the baselines across model architectures.
 We ablate our choice of remapping method in \Secref{sec:ablations-label-remapping}.